RPi-Distro/pi-gen/README.md

 - it retains the radio station that was playing after turning off / on the device and also the volume.
 - it has a number of interfaces, currently on this image there is a web interface and a console one.
 - managing your radio stations can be done from the interface (`add stream` and delete buttons).
-- physical buttons do what is expected of them
+- physical buttons on the Phat Beat do what is expected of them
 - LEDs are used as a vumeter

 ## how to create the image
 - First clone this repository with `git clone git@github.com:pirateradiohack/PiRadio.git`.
-- Configure your radio stations: If you create a file called `my-playlist.m3u` with your own list of internet radio streams, it will be installed.
-If not, then you can always add stations in the web interface.
 - Configure your wifi settings: copy the file called `config.example` to `config` and edit this last one.
 You will see where to enter your wifi name, password and country.
 All 3 settings are necessary.
 Your changes to this file will be kept in future updates.
+- Optionally configure your radio stations: If you create a file called `my-playlist.m3u` with your own list of internet radio streams, it will be installed.
+If not, then you can always add stations in the web interface.
 - Then build the image.
 (You can see the whole guide on the official RaspberryPi repo: https://github.com/RPi-Distro/pi-gen).
 I find it easier to use docker (obviously you need to have docker installed on your system) as there is nothing else to install, just run one command from this directory: `./build-docker.sh`.
 That's it.
 On my computer it takes between 15 and 30 minutes.
 And at the end you should see something like: `Done!
 Your image(s) should be in deploy/`
 If you don't see that, it's probably that the build failed.
 It happens to me sometimes for no reason and I find that just re-launching the build with `CONTINUE=1 ./build-docker.sh` finishes the build correctly.